Upcoming Webinar! Family-Centered Fridays: Right Services, Right Time

 To meet the needs of Limited English Proficient (LEP) users, the Superior Court in Orange County, Calif., is leveraging an AI-powered Court Application for Translation (CAT) tool.

-Blanca Escobedo, deputy chief operations officer for Orange County Superior Court, shared an overview of the tool last month during our “AI-assisted translation in the courts: Exploring opportunities and navigating risks” webinar, presented by the TRI/NCSC AI Consortium.
+Blanca Escobedo, deputy chief operations officer for Orange County Superior Court, shared an overview of the tool last month during the “AI-assisted translation in the courts: Exploring opportunities and navigating risks” webinar, presented by the TRI/NCSC AI Consortium.

 Orange County’s experience with machine translation